shiryz/api-workshop/01-request-response.md

 Once the responseText has been parsed, you can access it like you would any other JavaScript object.
 I've called my parsed object 'data'.
 I could then `console.log(data);` to get a look at my parsed object.

-It follows that before *sending* a JSON object anywhere we should also use the `JSON.stringify()` method in JS to transform it to a string:
+It follows that before *sending* JSON data anywhere, we should also use the `JSON.stringify()` method in JS to transform our data to a JSON string:

-`var response = JSON.stringify(dataToSend);`
+`var jsonDataToSend = JSON.stringify(dataToSend);`

-In the example above the `response` and `responseText` are identical, but the `response` is on the server side while the `responseText` is on the browser "Client Side" in your browser.

-We make XMLHttpRequest so we can ask the server to send us that response.

-In the mean time we will only use the parse method, once you start to build your own server in the next weeks you will start using the `JSON.stringify()` method.
+In the mean time we will only use the `.parse()` method, once you start to build your own server in the next weeks you will start using the `JSON.stringify()` method.

 ### But what if the response object is not a JSON object?